Chinese Nobel rights activist Liu Xiaobo released on medical parole

 "There have been lots of similar cases where the individual was released on medical parole just before they die," well-known and outspoken activist Hu Jia told Reuters.

-China has acknowledge problems of mistreatment in the criminal justice system and has repeatedly vowed to crack down to address them.
+China has acknowledged problems of mistreatment in the criminal justice system and has repeatedly vowed to crack down to address them.

-(Additional reporting by Ben Blanchard, Venus Wu in Hong Kong, Alister Doyle in Oslo and Stephanie Nebehay in Geneva; Editing by Robert Birsel)
+Additional reporting by Benjamin Kang Lim, Venus Wu in Hong Kong, Alister Doyle in Oslo and Stephanie Nebehay in Geneva; Editing by Robert Birsel and Toby Chopra